Rekha: Early roles (1968–1970)

-In late 1968, the Nairobi-based businessman Kuljeet Pal visited Gemini Studios to search a newcomer for his new project Anjana Safar (an adaption of H. Rider Haggard's 1885 novel King Solomon's Mines).
+In late 1968, the Nairobi-based businessman Kuljeet Pal visited Gemini Studios in search of a newcomer for his new project Anjana Safar (an adaption of H. Rider Haggard's 1885 novel King Solomon's Mines).
 He spotted Rekha at the studio and cast her as the film's second female lead after Vanisri.
 Pal went to Pushpavalli's house to give Rekha a screen test, dictating a number of sentences in Hindi, which were rewrote by Rekha in Latin script, and then told her to memorize it.
-A few moments later, Rekha said the sentences completely and Pal was impressed of her native Hindi-speaker-like voice.
+A few moments later, Rekha recited the sentences completely and Pal was impressed of her native Hindi-speaker-like voice.
 He gave her a five-year contract to star in four films from him and his brother Shatrujeet Pal each.

 Rekha moved to Bombay (present-day Mumbai) in 1969 and rented a room at the Hotel Ajanta in the city's neighbourhood Juhu, with Pal paying off the fee.
 Also that year, she announced her debut to public and the media, and the successful Kannada film Operation Jackpot Nalli C.I.D 999 with Dr. Rajkumar, where she features as a lead for the first time, was released.
 In Anjana Safar, directed by Raja Nawathe, she played Sunita, a woman forced by her father to travel to Africa in search of a hidden treasure.
 She was paid ₹25 thousand for her work.